 Scuba divers off the coast of Mexico expecting to find sea floors bursting with colour and teeming with life may find themselves in for something of a shock.
 A silent army of life-size concrete figures is part of the project, The Silent Evolution, by the artist Jason deCaires Taylor – an English-Guyanese sculptor who created his first underwater sculpture park in Molinière Bay, Grenada.
 Since 2010, over 400 of his works form the basis of the Museo Subactuático de Arte (MUSA) off the coast of Cancún, Mexico.

-In place of the intricate patterns of natural coral formations and the biodiversity which usually surrounds these formations, divers may come across what seems to be a pile of forgotten bodies nearly consumed by algae, over which skitter the occasional crustaceans.
+In place of the intricate patterns of natural coral formations and the biodiversity which usually surrounds these formations, divers will come across what seems to be a pile of forgotten bodies nearly consumed by algae, over which skitter the occasional crustacean.

-Cancun Underwater Museum is a non-profit organisation which is devoted to Art of Coservation and features 500 underwater sculptures.
+Cancun Underwater Museum is a non-profit organisation that is devoted to the Art of Conservation and features 500 underwater sculptures.
 The museum has three different galleries that are submerged between three and six meters and display the works of Jason deCaires and five other Mexican sculptors.

 DeCaires’s figures stand in silence: their eyes squeezed shut, their faces sombre.
 They are all cast from living individuals.
 To add to the sense of poignancy, the faces’ individual characteristics gradually disappear under a layer of artificial coral growth.
 This is, however, the intention.
 As the stony appearance of life recedes, it gives way to a vibrant ecosystem of new reef.